 Chat Engagement: The Real Pulse of a Live Stream

-- Average (10% engagement): 100–150 unique chatters per hour.
-What you’d expect from a solid gaming stream.
+- Average (10% engagement): 100 to 150 unique chatters per hour.
+Typical for a solid gaming stream.

-- High End (20% engagement): 200–300 unique chatters per hour.
-A hyped game or a streamer who’s a chat wizard.
+- High End (20% engagement): 200 to 300 unique chatters per hour.
+Impressive for a hyped game or a highly engaging streamer.

 Social Media vs. Live Stream: Where’s the Call-to-Action Coming From?

-Padded Engagement: The Social Media Smoke-and-Mirrors Trick
+Padded Engagement: The Social Media Smoke and Mirrors Trick

 Vet Their Socials: Drama Doesn’t Always Pay Off